marco-m/mock_io/README.md

 Usable, but still beta code.
 Missing functionalities and API might change without attempting to maintain backward compatibility as long as the version is 0.x.

-PRs are welcome!
-Please explain the use case, focus on simplicity and provide full test coverage.
+Please, before proposing a PR, open a ticket to discuss the use case.
+Once agreed upon, please focus on simplicity and provide full test coverage.

 ## Usage examples